 Helga completed her bachelor of arts degree in humanities at York University in Toronto and continued further studies in theatre design, drawing, sculpture and printmaking at the University of British Columbia, Emily Carr Institute of Art & Design in Vancouver and Saidye Bronfman School of Fine Arts in Montreal.

 While living in Vancouver, Helga worked as a costume and prop maker for theatre and dance companies and was a co-founder of Urban Source, an alternative art materials store, where she also taught workshops for children and adults.
-After moving to Montreal in 1997, she worked as a freelance illustrator and web designer while pursuing her own art on the side.
+After moving to Montreal in 1997, she worked as a freelance illustrator while pursuing her own art on the side.